reberp/aws-soa-code/Notes/README.md

   * launch process can get suspended
   * Can terminate instances with DisableApiTermination, need instance protection or to suspend ReplaceUnhealthy
   * Launch configuration cannot be updated, only replaced
+  * Need a special role to access CMKs
+  * Warm pool for things that take long to start.
+Not sure the cost point?
+  *

 * Artifact
 	* AWS Artifact provides information about compliance of the AWS platform